Fill up this form and let’s get started.

 Prepare a virtual central place where employees can socialize, share interesting information, and take breaks.
 This prevents isolation and stops employees from potentially burning out.
 Mood-boosting activities and quizzes are a good way to keep people engaged.
 Encourage employees to join conversations daily to increase collaboration and fun interaction.

-Give employees a sense of belonging that stimulates innovation and cause them to feel like they are cherished, keeping them engaged.
-Recognizing employees when they do a good job will boost their passion to continue to do well and make them feel like they are contributing to the company’s success, giving the “we’re all in this together” feeling.
+Keep employees engaged by giving employees a sense of belonging that stimulates innovation and causes them to feel like they are valued.
+Recognizing employees when they do a good job will boost their passion to continue to do well and make them feel like they are contributing to the company’s success, giving them a sense of “we’re all in this together”.

 Use an employee benefits/discounts program which provides financial wellness programs for employees.
 This helps organizations to provide great discounts and offers on the brand employees frequently purchase from.
 Perks such as subsidized insurance plans, gift cards, cashback offers, etc., can especially motivate employees and keep them engaged in their work.

-It is beneficial to put in place a wellness application, where employees can participate in health activities within the confines of their homes.
+It is beneficial to put in place a wellness application where employees can participate in health activities within the confines of their homes.
 The physical and mental well-being of employees is extremely important for productivity, and remote settings may negatively affect this.
-Ensuring that employees are healthy and well, will keep them engaged in their work, and feel driven.
+Ensuring that employees are healthy and well will keep them engaged in their work and help them feel more driven.

 For employees in remote settings to be productive and engaged, they need to be led and managed accordingly.
 Managers should be educated on the different practices necessary for effective communication with their employees in a remote setting.

 These remote workers are forced to work from home due to the Coronavirus pandemic.
-It is being hotly debated now whether or not remote work will be the way of the future; we are in preparation mode for such.
+It is being hotly debated now whether or not remote work will be the way of the future, but we are preparing regardless.
 This has both pros and cons, however, but the application of the above-mentioned tips will aid in the pros outweighing the cons and keep employees engaged.
 This will accomplish the desired mutual success of both parties and an enjoyable and engaging partnership between employer and employee.

-Talk to Plumlogix if you have questions with your salesforce org investment or considering jumping the ship to Salesforce CRM.
+Talk to Plumlogix if you have questions with your Salesforce org investment or are considering jumping the ship to Salesforce CRM.